 SOC Code (Standard Occupational Classification)

-An SOC code is a four-digit number that classifies every UK job into a standardised occupational category.
-For visa purposes, it determines whether a role qualifies for Skilled Worker sponsorship and sets the minimum salary the worker must be paid.
+SOC codes are four-digit numbers that classify every UK job into a standardised occupational category.
+For visa purposes, your SOC code determines whether a role qualifies for Skilled Worker sponsorship and sets the minimum salary the worker must be paid.

 In This Article